 - Temporary or prolonged reduction of inflammation in the region of the spine causing pain.

-- Better ability to function in daily life without the restrictions previously caused by pain.
+- Improved ability to perform daily activities without the restrictions previously caused by pain.

-- May help confirm the exact site of the pain generator.
+- May help confirm the origin of the pain.
 This is often a problem in patients with more than one possible cause of pain.

 - Temporary increase in pain.